spack/spack/lib/spack/docs/getting_started.rst

          cppflags: -O3 -fPIC
        spec: intel@15.0.0:

-These flags will be treated by spack as if they were enterred from the command line each time this compiler is used.
+These flags will be treated by spack as if they were entered from the command line each time this compiler is used.
 The compiler wrappers then inject those flags into the compiler command.
-Compiler flags enterred from the command line will be discussed in more detail in the following section.
+Compiler flags entered from the command line will be discussed in more detail in the following section.

 ^^^^^^^^^^^^^^^^^^^^^^^